-I wanted a preschool activity bag that focused on size discrimination and pre-measuring skills, so this is the result of my brainstorm session!
+I wanted a preschool math activity that focused on size discrimination and measuring skills; this Measure It!
+Preschool Busy Bag is the result of my brainstorm session!

 Supplies Needed: